All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Can GHK-Cu cause cancer?

 This is an area of nuanced discussion.
 Gene expression data suggest GHK-Cu may upregulate tumor-suppressor genes.
-However, its pro-angiogenic and cell-proliferative effects raise theoretical concerns for individuals with active cancer.
-There is no clinical evidence that GHK-Cu causes cancer in healthy individuals.
+But its pro-angiogenic and cell-proliferative effects raise theoretical concerns for individuals with active cancer.
+There's no clinical evidence that GHK-Cu causes cancer in healthy individuals.

 What should I do if I experience a side effect?